Low Block Defense in Football: What It Means & How It Works

 When Does a Low Block Defense Make Tactical Sense?

-Low block defending is most effective when aligned with context.
+Low block football tactics are most effective when aligned with specific game contexts.

 Common scenarios include: